b. 1971, Pittsburgh, PA

 Utilizing an array of vibrant deep hues to set the tone, the viewer becomes engulfed within a harmonic kaleidoscope of shapes and imagery.
 Thru this, we begin to notice figures situated within sweeping landscapes of petrified wood or stone that come to resemble fossilized traces of a past existence.
 These abstruse objects, situated within arid landscapes come to life in his paintings and become metaphors for a society that YESNIK believes has entered into an evolutionary pitfall.
 Akin to artist’s like Max Ernst or Paul Nash, whose works give you a sense of a society in a perpetual fragmentation, YESNIK expounds upon a similar idea by use of abstraction which creates the illusion of a distorted reality.
 This type of suggestion—within a brazen juxtaposition of visual beauty—might imply that we are living in the most convenient denial.

 Previously known for firmly making his mark in Los Angeles and abroad with BLK/MRKT—his design studio and gallery—YESNIK (formally known as Kinsey) decided in 2010 it was time for a change.
-After a fifteen plus year run, he closed the business and retreated to a small town adjacent to the Sequoia National Park in Central CA to paint full-time.
+After a fifteen plus year run, he closed the business and retreated to a small town adjacent to the Sequoia National Park in Central CA which set in motion his transformation into a full-time painter.
 Over the next five years he would embark on an autodidactic journey that would come to define the next chapter of his personal work under the pseudonym YESNIK.
 As the artist states “As far back as I can remember, art has always been a place of self expression, refuge and understanding of the world around me.
 I’ve always known that at some point I would go back to that place.
 When I found this small isolated town, that could provide me a renewed platform to create without all the distractions of my previous ventures, I jumped right in”.
 YESNIK’s next move, found him relocating back to San Diego where he now works and lives.

 (b.
 1971, Pittsburgh PA), YESNIK’s paintings have been shown nationally and internationally in galleries such as: Library Street Collective in Detroit; Jules Maeght Gallery in San Francisco; Die Kunstagentin in Cologne, Germany.
 His works are also in the collections of Takashi Murakami, The Penny and Russell Fortune Collection in Indianapolis Indiana, Victoria and Albert Museum in London and The Dean Collection in New York.